XaspMe/RequesterService/README.md

 1) Run docker-compose from app root.

-It's load SEQ system for log collection and all required source files on http://localhost:1441/#/events Every time you can change external SEQ port in docker-compose.yml By default application open SwaggerUI in your default browser.
-Swagger countain russian comments
+It's load SEQ system for log collection and all required source files on http://localhost:1441/#/events

+You can change external SEQ port in docker-compose.yml

+By default application open SwaggerUI in your default browser.
+Swagger contain russian comments

-Creation of recurring tasks requires the creation of a new worker:
+Creation of recurring tasks requires the creation of a new action:
 1) Create a "concretestrategy" and inherite it from IRequestStrategy.
 2) Pass your strategy to the DI using StrategiesServiceExtesion.
 3) Use your new strategy from DI with RequesterStrategyContext.